LINX Chief Executive Officer

 Previously, Richard has held senior operations and engineering positions with service providers, Colt Technology and IPC Network Services as well as within financial services companies such as Bloomberg and BGC Partners.
 He has over fifteen years experience in delivering high volume, low latency and agile network solutions.

-Prior to moving to his current role, Ben was Chief Marketing Officer at The London Internet Exchange (LINX) for five years, leading the Marketing, Business Development and Member Relations team.
+Prior to moving to his current role in 2015, Ben was Chief Marketing Officer at The London Internet Exchange (LINX) for five years, leading the Marketing, Business Development and Member Relations team.

-With a strong background in sales and marketing, having previously held senior roles at digital marketing agencies and national media owners, Ben has overseen the International expansion of LINX and the creation of a channel programme for carriers and data centres.
+With more than 20 years experience of revenue generation in Internet related businesses, having previously held senior roles at digital marketing agencies, UK ISP's and media owners, Ben has overseen the International expansion of LINX and the creation of a channel programme for carriers and data centres.

-Ben is a board member of the Global Peering Forum as Vice President, and is active member on several industry programme and marketing committees, including Open-IX.
+Ben is a board member of the Global Peering Forum as Vice President, and is active member on several industry programme and marketing committees.

 Kurt Erik “Kurtis” Lindqvist has a broad background in engineering and business development of ISP and worldwide carrier networks.
 He has spent the past 20 years working actively in the Internet community in several varied roles.